Undergraduate Academic Policies

 Upon determination that a grade change is warranted:

-- Once approved, the Registrar changes the grade and an email confirmation is sent to the faculty, student, and advisor.
+• Once approved, the Registrar changes the grade and an email confirmation is sent to the faculty, student, and advisor

 Graduation Requirements

 Formal commencement exercises are held each year for students who are eligible for graduation during the academic year.
 To qualify for graduation, candidates must have satisfactorily completed all stated requirements of the program for which they seek the degree and have achieved a minimum cumulative and major area grade point average of 2.0.
 Some degree programs may have additional requirements for graduation.
-A copy of the student’s high school diploma or equivalent must be on file in the Registrar’s Office prior to the student being eligible to receive the Monroe College diploma.
+A copy of the student’s high school diploma or equivalent must be on file in the Registrar’s Office prior to the student being eligible to receive the Monroe University diploma.
 For transfer students, the Office of the Registrar must receive official transcripts from prior institutions.
 Some degree programs may have additional requirements for graduation.

 Readmission